 The CalSCHLS Specifications includes the number of districts, schools, and students that currently participate in the surveys in California.

-- Although most districts administer the CHKS every other year, over one-quarter of districts administered it each year.
+- Although most districts administer the CHKS every other year, about one-third of districts in the state administered it each year.

-- Almost one-third of districts also administered the CHKS School Climate module and one-fifth included a custom module.
-The great majority (85%) administer it online.
+- Over one-fifth (22%) of districts also administered the CHKS School Climate module and 14% included a custom module.
+The great majority (99%) administer it online.

-- Over 400 districts administered the CSSS; 200 districts administered the CSPS.
+- About 400 districts administered the CSSS; over 300 districts administered the CSPS.

 The staff and student surveys have been widely used in research studies in the United States and internationally.
 The dataset is one of the most analyzed non-federal sources of information about adolescents in the nation because of its large size, content coverage, and psychometric quality.
 The CalSCHLS system is a valuable source of data that has been used to guide the work of educational, prevention, and health projects and programs in school, afterschool, and community settings.